-In some children, self injury can escalate.
-It can be severe.
 Some individuals may injury themselves through means that lead to retinal detachment, broken bones, bleeding, blindness or sometimes death.
-Doctors believe that those with more severe cognitive impairments are most likely to engage in more serious forms of self injury.
-Those who have mental retardation are more likely to have self injurious behavior.
+Medical professionals believe that those with more severe cognitive impairments are more likely to engage in more serious forms of self-injury.

 Types of Injurious Behavior

 The most common types of SIB in children and adults with autism spectrum disorder include hand biting, head banging and scratching.
 There are many other forms of self-injury, ranging from severe and life-threatening injuries to lesser injuries.
 Some of the most common self-injuries engaged in by children and adults with autism include:

 - Head rubbing, repeatedly and intensely